-Certificate of Authority: What Is It And Why Does It Matter?
+Certificate of Authority: What Is It and Why Does It Matter?

 If you plan to conduct business in another state and establish a foreign limited liability company, you'll need a certificate of authority to obtain legal rights.
 Foreign LLCs are becoming an attractive option as the certificate authority market is poised to grow from $167 million to a whopping $282 by 2028.